 She entered the room, and it was even colder.
 There were two beds, a vanity, and a closet.
 It had all kinds of black dresses.
 The weirdest thing was the collection of hoop skirts in the corner.

-A snuffling noise drew Rose’s attention to the bed nearest the closet.
+A wet snuffling noise drew Rose’s attention to the bed nearest the closet.
 She peered under it, and something lept out at her face.
 It was a huge black puppy, the size of a wolf.
 It began licking Rose’s face furiously.
 Rose laughed, rolling on the floor with it.
 “Oh!” she gasped.
 “You belong to Divina, don’t you?”

 It was a girl, of medium height, wearing a black nightgown.
 She was gorgeous, one of the “dark beauties” Rose had read about in the books she sneaked from her mother’s secret collection of romance novels.
 It was hard to gauge how old she was: her face was smooth and lovely, though her expression was currently unreadable.
-However, her body had the shapeliness of a girl three or four years Rose’s senior.
+However, her body had the shapeliness of a girl several years Rose’s senior.

 “I’m Rose.
 You must be Divina,” she said, and held out a hand for the girl to shake.
 The girl ignored it entirely.
 “Divina,” she repeated.
 “Dih-vih-nuh.
 That’s how it’s pronounced.
 Divina.”
 She said it fast, smooth, in one fluid motion.